-a) If the bidder indicates a bid percentage on the DBE Commitment that does not meet the assigned DBE contract goal, the bidder must request alternative evaluation of good faith effort through submission of Form DT1202 (Documentation of Good Faith Effort) within 24-hours of bid including narrative description.
-Supplementary documentation of good faith effort that supports the DT1202 submission is also due within 24-hours of bid submission and prior to bid posting.
-The Department will review the bidder's DBE Commitment and evaluate the bidder's good faith efforts submission.

-- b) Following evaluation of the bidder's Good Faith Effort documentation the bidder will be notified that the Department intends to: - 1.
-Approve the request (adequate documentation of GFE has been submitted) no conditions placed on the contract with respect to the DBE Commitment; - 2.
-Deny the request (inadequate documentation of GFE has been submitted) the contract is viewed as non-responsive per Wisconsin Standard Specifications for Highway and Structure Construction and will not be executed. - c) If the Department denies the bidder's request, the contract is ineligible for award.
+- a) If the bidder indicates a bid percentage on Form 550bdev that does not meet the assigned DBE contract goal, the bidder must request alternative evaluation through submission of Form DT1202 (Documentation of Good Faith Effort) at the time of bid including narrative description. - b) The Department will review the bidder's DBE commitment and evaluate the bidder's good faith efforts submission. - c) Following evaluation of the bidder's Good Faith Effort documentation, the bidder will be notified that the Department intends to: - 1.
+Approve the request (adequate documentation of GFE has been submitted)- no conditions placed on the contract with respect to the DBE commitment; - Deny the request (inadequate documentation of GFE has been submitted)- the contract is viewed as non-responsive per Wisconsin DOT federally approved DBE Program plan and will not be executed. - i The WisDOT DBE Program Plan is located at link below: https://wisconsindot.gov/Pages/doing-bus/civil-rights/dbe/default.aspx. - d) If the Department denies the bidder's request, the contract is ineligible for award.
 The Department will provide a written explanation for denying the request to the bidder.
 The bidder may appeal the Department's denial (see Section 4).